noobandrew/noobandrew/README.md

 <p align="center">⏳ I'm 25 years old.
 <p align="center">💻 I recently developed a web application for a georeferencing company using mainly PHP/SQL and the Leaflet library (JS).
 <p align="center">🚀 I am also currently responsible for the technology on a startup incubated at Federal University of Santa Maria, leading the migration of its software made in Bubble (no-code) to its version in code.
 <p align="center"> I'm always looking for new challenges and learning opportunities in the technology field.
-If you want to know more about me, my startup or my work, don't hesitate to get in touch!</p>
+If you want to know more about me, my startup and my work, don't hesitate to get in touch!</p>